-Note: Up until about 8 years ago Indian Rupees were accepted in many parts of Nepal as regular cash with their own valuation in exchange of goods.
+Note: Up until about 8 years ago Indian Rupees were accepted in many parts of Nepal as regular cash with their own valuation in exchange for goods.
 That is no longer the case.
 Indian rupees will often be accepted but only after being converted to Nepalese Rupees via current currency exchange rates.

 Where to get your money in Nepal?